-Octopus energy have been hard to beat in terms of price and customer service for EV drivers.
-However, EDF and Ovo have both recently launched tariffs that are competitive on price and offer more flexibility for EV charging and different home energy use patterns.
+Octopus Energy have been hard to beat in terms of price and customer service for EV drivers.
+However, EDF and Ovo have tariffs that are competitive on price and offer more flexibility for EV charging and different home energy use patterns.

 Although it’s currently limited in terms of compatible car and charger types, E.On Next has a super low off-peak rate and a clever app to help you keep on top of your charging costs and track the carbon intensity of your energy.

-At the other end of the scale, big 6 providers like Scottish Power make it very difficult to obtain a quote until you are already an energy customer.
+Big 6 providers, like Scottish Power and British Gas, make it very difficult to obtain a quote until you are already an energy customer.

 Can I use an Economy 7 meter to charge my EV?

 Most electricity suppliers will require you to fit a smart meter to your property before you can switch to one of their EV tariffs.
 They will generally do this for free.
-However, if you can’t do this yet (generally because of lack of mobile phone coverage these meters need) it’s also worth looking into having an Economy 7 or Economy 10 meter fitted to your property.
+However, if you can’t do this yet (generally because of lack of mobile phone coverage) it’s also worth looking into having an Economy 7 or Economy 10 meter fitted to your property.
 This will allow you to take advantage of cheaper rates at off-peak times on several tariffs.